-The research objects were the model combustion chambers, in which the constant ratio of a prechamber volume to amount of prechamber and main combustion chamber volumes were set: 28 percent.
-Therefore, the prechamber volume is expressed in percents.
+The research objects were the model combustion chambers, in which the constant ratio of a prechamber volume to amount of prechamber and main combustion chamber volumes was set: 28 percent.
+Therefore, the prechamber volume is expressed in percent.
 The compression ratio (CR) was varied from 6:1, through 8:1 and 10:1 to 12:1.
 The height of combustion chamber was set, but the length of main combustion chamber was varied.
-Fig. 4 presents the view of the model combustion chamber, which were fixed in cylinder head of rapid compression machine (RCM).
-During testing of the model combustion chambers, the ignition timing (ignition advanced angle) was changed from 200 CABTDC to 700 CABTDC, to determine the intensive stream outflow of burning mixture and radicals, from prechamber to main combustion chamber, through the orifice hole diameter was 3 mm.
+Figure 4 presents the view of the model combustion chamber, which were fixed in cylinder head of rapid compression machine (RCM).
+During testing of the model combustion chambers, the ignition timing (ignition advanced angle) was changed from 20^{0} CABTDC to 70^{0} CABTDC, to determine the intensive stream outflow of burning mixture and radicals, from prechamber to main combustion chamber, through the orifice hole in partition, when piston is at TDC.
+The mixture ignition was initiated in the prechamber.
+The orifice hole diameter was 3 mm.
 The orifice diameter, the prechamber volume, the ignition place and the ignition timing are the most important parameters of combustion system with semi-open combustion chamber.
 They decide about the combustion mechanism in this system and the performances of the system.